HeftyB/HeftyB_dotCom/README.md

 # www.HeftyB.com

 > ### A Laravel application locally hosted on a Raspberry Pi LAMP stack.
+> My personal slice of the world wide web featuring a blog, dated portfolio, and hosted demos of other projects

 This repo is a continous work in progress — questions, comments, PRs, and issues welcome!